 3. Social media can cause body image concern

-Not only does increased use of social media cause a reduction in physical activities, but so does seeing other people’s profiles.
+Not only does the increased use of social media cause a reduction in physical activities, but so does seeing other people’s profiles.
 Anyone who seeks to gain the approval of others based on their appearance is vulnerable to this.
 They link their self-worth and self-esteem to their looks, leading to other reasons social media is detrimental.
 Those who view the content end up comparing themselves.
 This can lead to extreme behavior to reach a certain body weight or shape, in hopes of also gaining approval from others.

 4. Social networks can evoke jealousy and envy